myusrn/dnccore/README.md

 So far this package includes:

+  * a RouteExAttribute implementation to enable use of query string parameter, in addition to out of the box [oob] provided request url, based web api versioning support

+  * a redis cache based app TokenCache implemenation to facilitate openid connect [oidc] and on-behalf of token caching in confidential web apps using microsoft authentication library [msal] and running across multiple servers

   * a file based based user TokenCache implemenation to facilitate oauth refresh token caching in public mobile/native/spa apps using microsoft authentication library [msal]

-  * an azure redis cache based app TokenCache implemenation to facilitate openid connect [oidc] and on-behalf of token caching in confidential web apps running across multiple servers

-  * a RouteExAttribute implementation to enable use of query string parameter, in addition to out of the box [oob] provided request url, based web api versioning support

 ### examples of using RouteExAttribute
 // GET api/values or api/v1.0/values or api/values?api-version=1.0